Content on this page was generated by AI and has not been manually reviewed.

 • If your sites use overlapping LAN subnets, you’ll either renumber one side, change the VPN tunnel’s local/remote prefixes, or implement NAT for specific traffic to avoid routing conflicts.
 The simplest fix is to adjust one side’s LAN subnet so they’re unique.

 • Can I route only specific traffic through the VPN?
-How to turn on vpn on microsoft edge
+Microsoft edge secure dns 2026

 • Yes.
 You can implement policy-based routing by defining tunnel interfaces and routes that direct only certain subnets through the IPsec tunnel.
 This is especially useful if you have sensitive resources that must travel privately.